 WFR Photo Photo Courtesy of Alex Zhitnik

-The Wilderness First Responder Recertification (WFRR) course is a 24-hour course taught by NOLS.
-The WFRR course is designed to update and recertify your skills in making critical medical and evacuation decisions in remote locations.
+The Wilderness First Responder (WFR) course is a ten-day 80-hour course taught by NOLS Wilderness Medicine.
+The WFR course is designed to provide you with the tools to make critical medical and evacuation decisions in remote locations.
 Classroom lectures and demonstrations are combined with realistic scenarios where mock patients will challenge you to integrate your learning.
 Learning takes place both in the classroom and in outdoor settings regardless of weather conditions.
-Come prepared for wet, muddy, cold or hot environments.
+At the end of the course, you’ll have the knowledge, skills, and ability to make sound decisions in emergency situations.
+You will also leave the course with a certification that is valid for two years from the date of the course.
+The course is hosted by OutdoorUW and taught by seasoned NOLS instructors in a ten-day format, from 8:00 AM-5:00 PM.
+Learning takes place both in the classroom and in outdoor settings regardless of weather conditions, so come prepared for wet, muddy, cold, or hot environments.

-Participants are required to pass both written and practical examinations to obtain WFR and CPR recertification.
-Successful course completion earns you a WMI Adult & Child CPR certification and a WMI Wilderness First Responder certification.
-EMTs are eligible for 18 hours of continuing education (CEUs).
+Participants are required to pass both written and practical examinations to obtain certification.
+Successful course completion earns you a NOLS Wilderness Medicine Wilderness First Responder and Adult & Child CPR certification.
+EMTs are eligible for 70 hours of continuing education (CEUs).
+Three college credits through the University of Utah and Western Colorado University are also available for this course.
 All certifications are current for two years.

-Primary classroom will be held at Memorial Union in Madison-800 Langdon Street.
+The primary course classroom will be in Memorial Union on the UW-Madison Campus (800 Langdon Street).
 We are not able to offer housing or camping for this course.
 There are hotels and hostels available nearby.
-Food is not provided, but is available for purchase in the building and at nearby locations to Memorial Union.
+Food is not provided but is available for purchase in the building and at nearby locations to Memorial Union.
 There is a refrigerator and microwave to chill and warm food.